frogermcs/RecyclerViewAnimations/README.md

 ---

-Do you want more about RecyclerView animations?
+Want more about RecyclerView animations?
 Check my blog post about implementing them in InstaMaterial project: http://frogermcs.github.io/instamaterial-recyclerview-animations-done-right/